ekmett/rounded/README.markdown

-fixed-precision
+precision
 ===============

-Provides a light-weight interface to Ales Bisjak's hmpfr bindings to MPFR for Haskell.
+Provides a light-weight interface to MPFR for Haskell

 Phantom types carry the information about the precision and rounding mode.